-- 1. Program Manager: Must possess at least a bachelor's degree in a Human Service or related field, or a four (4) year degree in any other field with at least two (2) years' experience as a direct service professional in a juvenile serving agency.
-It is the responsibility of the Program Manager to: - a.
+- a.
 Ensure the program meets all appropriate standards and licensing requirements; - b.
 Ensure case oversight and supervision is provided to full-time staff, part-time staff, volunteers, interns, and contractor(s); - c.
 Maintain sufficient information to allow for the determination of program effectiveness; - d.
 Cooperate with DPS Area Consultant, or designee, and JCPC during monitoring and evaluation activities; and - e.
 Complete all reporting requirements as established by DPS. - 2.
 Program Staff: Must have at least an associate degree in a Human Services related field, or a high school diploma with at least one (1) year of Human Service experience. - 3.
 Volunteer Program Staff: All volunteers providing direct services must have at least one (1) year of experience working with at-risk youth.
 Programs may use professional or community volunteers to assist or augment services provided by paid staff.
 The program shall: - a.
-Develop a job description for all volunteer positions; - Ensure the sponsoring agency's volunteer application is on file such as the Program Volunteer Application Template (Form JCPC/EA 001) for each volunteer.
+Develop a job description for all volunteer positions; - b.
+Ensure the sponsoring agency's volunteer application is on file such as the Program Volunteer Application Template (Form JCPC/EA 001) for each volunteer.
 Three (3) references must be provided, contacted, and documented on the completed form; - c.
 Screen each applicant and determine that the volunteer possesses credentials/skills/experience commensurate with the requirements of the job description; - d.
-Not use volunteers in Residential Programs to provide primary supervision of juveniles in the program; - e.
+Not use volunteers in Residential Programs to provide primary supervision of juveniles in the program;

+- e.
 Require adult volunteers, involved in direct supervision, to have on file documentation of a criminal background check (see policy 2.8, A., 4) and additionally, when providing transportation of juveniles, to have on file documentation of a: - i.
-Valid driver's license (a copy must be annually updated and on file); and ii.
+Valid driver's license (a copy must be annually updated and on file); and - ii.
 Safe driving record check.